-Although these activities comply with applicable air emission standards, we recognize the concerns raised by local residents and are taking the following actions to mitigate them:
+Although commissioning activities comply with applicable air emission and noise standards, we recognize the concerns raised by local residents and are taking the following actions to mitigate them:

 Delaying any nonessential tests that would typically be conducted during this phase until natural gas is available.